 The ebb and flow, the expansion and contraction of societies, civics, and economies informs the way that the human lives.
 In times of great prosperity societies expand geographically as seen in the rise of all the great societies.
 In times of hardship and depression these same societies contract for many reasons, economy, efficiency or society.
 It is my opinion that due to a growing problems in the American economy, especially related to the housing industry, combined with an explosive cost of living, and the interest in global climate change, and sustainable living, the way that Americans live and are housed is teetering on the verge of dramatic change.
-Just as there was dramatic changes during the Great Depression, and post-war Europe in the way people lived.
-In terms of my thesis I am researching ways of solving this housing problem.
-To further frame the idea of housing: housing will not only refer to the places that individuals and families reside, but of the all the spaces in which these same individuals and even broader societies reside in the functions of daily life.

 There are documented times of civic hardship, and how this changes the way people live.
 During the Great Depression, “all across the country farms were being foreclosed in rural districts.
 People who lost homes naturally gravitated towards the city”5, and in response to the influx of people came the Hooverville phenomenon.